TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/lecture-series.md

 **Bio:** An associate clinical professor of history and public service at NYU and co-director of NYU’s Center for the United States and the Cold War, Tim Naftali is a native of Montreal and a graduate of Yale with a doctorate in history from Harvard.
 Using Soviet-era documents, he and Russian academic Aleksandr Fursenko wrote the prize-winning _One Hell of a Gamble: Khrushchev, Castro and Kennedy, 1958-1964_ and _Khrushchev’s Cold War_, the latter winning the _Duke of Westminster’s Medal for Military Literature_ in 2007 and inclusion on _Foreign Affairs’_ 2014 list of the ten best books on the Cold War.
 As a consultant to the 9/11 Commission, Naftali wrote a history of US counterterrorism, published as _Blind Spot: The Secret History of American Counterterrorism_, which included an account of the US response to the 1972 Munich Olympics massacre.
 Naftali came to NYU after serving as the founding director of the federal Richard Nixon Presidential Library and Museum in Yorba Linda, California.
 Naftali, whose work has appeared in _The New York Times, The Los Angeles Times, Slate_ and _Foreign Affairs_, is also seen regularly on television as a commentator on contemporary history.
 Most recently, he was featured in CNN’s _The Sixties_ and _The Seventies_ and in the PBS documentaries, _Dick Cavett’s Watergate, Dick Cavett’s Vietnam_ and _The Bomb_.
 - [Video of Dr. Naftali's Lecture](https://ensemble.temple.edu/Watch/t4C6KoWs)

+- **View more of our [Past Lectures and Videos from 2007-2015](https://liberalarts.temple.edu/sites/liberalarts/files/CENFAD%20Guest%20Speaker%20Lectures.pdf)**